therealjackiewelles/Mping/README.md

 ## Trademarks & Affiliation

 Mping is an independent product of MB Technical.
 It is **not affiliated with, endorsed by, or sponsored by NETGEAR, Inc., L-Acoustics, or any other equipment manufacturer**.
 NETGEAR is a trademark of NETGEAR, Inc. L-Acoustics and LS10 are trademarks of L-Acoustics.
 All product names, logos, and brands mentioned are the property of their respective owners and are used solely to describe compatibility and interoperability.

-We think their gear is great — that's why Mping talks to it.
+I think their gear is great — that's why Mping talks to it.

 ---